PPLE

 Since the start of modern universities, roughly a century ago, academic knowledge has grown substantially.
 Consequently, knowledge and research fields have become highly specialised.
 The (current) higher education system has followed this trend and is divided neatly into disciplines and departments.
 While this makes sense within the world of academia, it usually doesn’t in the real world.
 In the real-world, issues, ideas and problems do not adhere to such academic, disciplinary boundaries.

-The most challenging and relevant puzzles and problems arise at the intersections between disciplines: issues such as climate change, the tension between identity and migration, the Covid pandemic, or the epidemic of obesity are not confined to disciplinary boundaries, but rather demand a broader approach.
-An interdisciplinary study programme aims to connect several disciplines by integrating them together.
+The most challenging and relevant puzzles and problems arise at the intersections between disciplines: issues such as climate change, the tension between identity and migration, the pandemic, or the epidemic of obesity are not confined to disciplinary boundaries, but rather demand a broader approach.
+An interdisciplinary study programme aims to connect several disciplines by integrating them.

 This means that learning in an interdisciplinary manner gives you competences such as the ability to